guyinwonder168/database-mcp-server/.kilocode/rules/memory-bank/tech.md

 - No GUI interface (CLI and MCP only)
 - Single transaction per action (no multi-statement transactions)
 - Connection pool per process (not shared across instances)

+## Documentation

+- README.md provides comprehensive documentation for all 11 MCP tools, configuration scenarios, and usage examples for all supported databases.